AP-047/docu_rag/README.md

 - Or download a Windows prebuilt binary from https://github.com/ggerganov/llama.cpp/releases

-- If you are using already downloaded one then just adjust the path at "LLAMA_CPP_BIN =" in generator.py
+- If you are using already downloaded one here in this repo then just adjust the path at "LLAMA_CPP_BIN =" in generator.py

 #### 4. Quantize a LLaMA model
 ```